 At the end of Pont des Bergues, turn left on Quai du Général-Guisan and walk a short distance east to the attraction that many tourists look for after seeing the Jet d’Eau – the Flower Clock in Jardin Anglais (English Garden).

 The clock is situated on a gently sloping green hill at the busy intersection of Quai du Général Guissan and Pont du Mont-Blanc.
 It is a symbol of the world-renown Geneva watch industry and a masterpiece of technology and floral art.
 The 6,500 flowers that make up the clock face and other concentric circles change with the season and the working clock keeps perfect time.

 Visitors can spend an entire day exploring Geneva’s Old Town with or without a guide.
-From Google Maps on your smartphone, you can walk to many sites including Maison Tavel, the oldest house in Geneva; Palais de Justice law courts since 1860, Hotel de Ville, site of the 1864 First Assembly of the Geneva Convention; and the Old Arsenal with its 5 cannons and archway with three mosaic frescoes depicting periods in Geneva history.
+From Google Maps on your smartphone, you can walk to many sites including Maison Tavel, the oldest house in Geneva; Palais de Justice law courts since 1860, Hotel de Ville, the site of the 1864 First Assembly of the Geneva Convention; and the Old Arsenal with its 5 cannons and archway with three mosaic frescoes depicting periods in Geneva history.
 You will pass scores of boutiques and antique shops on the narrow, windy, and sometimes steep streets of Old Town.

 There are reasons to call this small city the “Birthplace of Humanitarian Law” and the “Capital of Peace.”

-Christian history lovers should see the 330-foot-long Reformation Wall honors people and events of the Protestant Reformation.
+Christian history lovers should see the 330-foot-long Reformation Wall honors the people and events of the Protestant Reformation.

 Geneva Travel Tips

-German is most widely spoken in Switzerland.
+German is widely spoken in Switzerland.
 But Geneva is closer to France, so French is its official language.